reactorlabs/RhoVec/semantics.md

 vector must contain a single, non-NA element.
 If the index is out of bounds, then the base vector is extended with `NA`s.

-Subset assignment to the NULL vector is not allowed, as there is no coercion here.
+Subset assignment to the null vector is not allowed, as there is no coercion here.

+**TODO:** Handle non-null dimensions.

 ### Auxiliary Functions